Huntsman Corporation HUN

 Primary demands

-- Elect Starboard's slate of three independent directors (Sandra Beach Lin, Susan C. Schnabel, Jeffrey C. Smith) at the 2022 Annual Meeting
+- Elect Starboard's four independent director nominees (James L. Gallogly, Sandra Beach Lin, Susan C. Schnabel, Jeffrey C. Smith) at the 2022 Annual Meeting

 KPIs cited